ricardohuapaya/UCR-Salaries-/README.md

 # Universidad de Costa Rica Salaries: an Exploratory Analysis.
 ## General Information
 The main objective of this program is to properly understand how the Universidad de Costa Rica, a public and State-funded college, distributes its salaries to each worker.
+The isnpiration for this program comes from the day to day comments on how th University should spend its budget; as been the most common is that the Universities employees (and specifically profesors) earn _to much_ money.
 Also, we focus on determining the relationship between the salaries, the number of years worked and the type of job and position held at the University.
 ## Data
 All the data it's collected from the official [webpage](https://transparencia.ucr.ac.cr/), the dataset was downloaded as a CSV file that contains the payroll for each month.
 For this project, we are going to be working with the payroll for August 2020.